Filocava99/Skinner/README.md

 ---------|------------
 /sk help | Shows the list of commands
 /sk reload | Reloads the config.yml
-/sk upload fileName fileExtension disguiseName <disguiseDisplayName> |
+/sk upload fileName fileExtension disguiseName <disguiseDisplayName> | Uploads a skin

 ### Permissions:
     skinner: allows the use of all commands